Skip to main content

 warning

 In production, never store private keys directly in environment variables.
-Consider using encrypted keystores or secure key management solutions.
+Consider using encrypted keystores or secure key management solutions like env.

 2. Export the RPC URL.
 Specify the standard localhost address or Chiado's EVM endpoint: